 The best dash cams come with a nice long power lead, so you can tuck it around the edge of your windscreen before trailing it to the cigarette lighter.
 Make sure you don't simply plug it in directly, leaving the cable hanging down and getting in the way.

-Most dash cams will come with one of two types of mount: double-sided tape or suction cup.
+Most dash cams come with one of two types of mount: double-sided tape or suction cup.
 Double-sided tape gets lower scores in our tests, as it's so inflexible.
 Once you attach it to the windscreen, it's extremely difficult to reposition.
 You'll need a steady hand to fit it correctly, and you'll have to make sure you get it in exactly the right place first time.

 Suction-cup mounts are by far the better choice.
 They're easier to fit, and you can reposition them as often as you like.
-Most we've tested stay attached with no problems - if we ever find that they refuse to stay on, we make sure to mention it in the review.
+Most we've tested stay attached with no problems - if we ever find that they refuse to stay on, we make sure we mention it in the review.